-The issues in this lawsuit stem from the claim that Rivian poached employees – however, is that actually illegal?
+The issues in this lawsuit stem from the claim that Rivian poached employees… is that actually illegal?

 Despite the term, poaching employees is not technically against the law.

-Talent happens to be a significant source of competition between competitors in the business world.
+Talent happens to be a significant source of competition between business competitors.
 After all, star employees can make a big difference in how the business operates and, in turn, achieves success.

-However, poaching employees does become illegal in a few situations.
+However, poaching employees becomes illegal in a few situations.
 Tesla’s claims illustrate some of these situations, which include:

-- If the circumstances lead to a breach of contract or other legal agreement;
+- If the circumstances constitute a breach of contract;

 - If competitors wrongfully interfere with the terms of an employment contract; and